Thriller (genre): History in literature

 Ancient epic poems such as the Epic of Gilgamesh, Homer's Odyssey and the Mahābhārata may have used similar narrative techniques to modern thrillers.
 The Three Apples, a tale in the One Thousand and One Nights (Arabian Nights), is a murder mystery with multiple plot twists and detective fiction elements.
 In this tale, a fisherman discovers a heavy, locked chest on the banks of the Tigris river and sells it to the Abbasid Caliph, Harun al-Rashid, who has it broken open - only to discover inside it the dismembered body of a young woman.
 Harun then orders his vizier, Ja'far ibn Yahya, to solve the crime and find the murderer within three days.
 This whodunit mystery has also been considered a detective story, though it lacks a sleuth.

 The Count of Monte Cristo (1844) is a swashbuckling revenge thriller about a man named Edmond Dantès who is betrayed by his friends and sent to languish in the notorious Château d'If.
 His only companion is an old man who teaches him everything from philosophy to mathematics to swordplay.
 Just before the old man dies, he reveals to Dantès the secret location of a great treasure.
 Shortly after, Dantès engineers a daring escape and uses the treasure to reinvent himself as the Count of Monte Cristo.
 Thirsting for vengeance, he sets out to punish those who destroyed his life.

-The first recognizable modern thriller was Erskine Childer’s The Riddle of the Sands (1903), in which two young Englishmen stumble upon a secret German armada preparing to invade their homeland.
+The first recognizable modern thriller was Erskine Childers' The Riddle of the Sands (1903), in which two young Englishmen stumble upon a secret German armada preparing to invade their homeland.